 But despite the incredible potential of fuel cell technology to disrupt the energy market, it's been a long and arduous road to commercial adoption since its invention in 1838.
 Hydrogen fuel cells have been one of the toughest areas for growth-centered investors, with many seeing huge promise from the technology but few knowing how to profit from it.

-After a decade of declining stock prices, it's finally beginning to look like the fuel cell market may have a chance at meeting its once-lofty expectations.
-At the very least, it seems that 2020 is poised to be an especially attractive entry point as revenues ramp up and long-term projects come to fruition.
+However, t's finally beginning to look like the fuel cell market may have a chance at meeting its once-lofty expectations.
+At the very least, it seems that 2022 could prove to be an especially attractive entry point as revenues ramp up and long-term projects come to fruition.

 Below, we'll address the key reasons you'll want to consider adding a few fuel cell stocks to your portfolio.